This post may contain affiliate links. If you purchase an item through one of my links, I will earn a small commission at no extra cost to you.

 A saline flush will help rinse away bacteria and viruses that could irritate your respiratory tract.
 Little TFT’s pediatrician suggested we use this method anytime she has a cold instead of reaching for decongestants.
 We decided to try it last year and we have had great success since.
 During allergy and cold season, we do this once a day as a preventative measure.

 There you have it!
 Those are my 7 tried and true formulas for staying healthy while traveling.
 Some people may say that is a lot of work.
 I agree it is.
 However, I believe it has helped immensely.
 I am very diligent about our health and continue to learn more about how to stay healthy.

 When you are on vacation, the last thing you want to do is get sick!
 I feel so sorry for my little one when I see her sick as I’m sure you do as well with your kids.
 As a mom, I feel it’s my job to keep her healthy in the ways I know how.
 The above plan has worked for me so far!

 Any healthy tips you would like to share?
-What do you do to prevent sickness?
+What do you do to stay healthy while traveling?